jaya4ever/tech-blog/README.md

 Tech Blog

 **NOTE**
-Sometimes Heroku stop responding.
-I am going to add the recording in the readme.md with the screenshot so that if heroku won't work then recording and screenshot may help the grader to look at this assignment.
+ I am going to add screenshot so that if heroku won't work then recording and screenshot may help the grader to look at this assignment.
+I have to improve the look of the site so I will keep working on the styling

 ## Description